Louis Lorenz Stein

 Louis Lorenz Stein Jr. (August 21, 1902 – November 11 1996) was an American pharmacist, California East Bay historian and archivist.
-He was best known for founding the Arlington Pharmacy in Kensington, California, the Pharmacy Museum at Columbia State Historic Park and donating his collection of historical materials to the Contra Costa County Historical Society.
+He is best known for founding the Arlington Pharmacy in Kensington, California and the pharmacy museum at Columbia State Historic Park and for donating collections of historical materials to various California historical societies and museums.

 Early life

 Stein was born on August 21, 1902, in Berkeley, California, one of six children of German immigrant parents, Lorenz Louis Stein (1865-1953) and Dorthea Reismann (1873-1968).
 His father came to Berkeley in 1885 and opened up the first meat market at 1448 Shattuck Avenue, north of the old firehouse.
 His parents also had the Stein Ranch in Reliez Valley, California.
-As a child, Stein lived at 1423 Walnut Street in Berkeley and attended public schools and at Berkeley High School where he developed interests in sports and history.
-He attended the University of California, Berkeley in 1920, and then received a Pharmacy degree in 1924 from the School of Pharmacy.
-He married Mildred Slater on November 5, 1927 in Oakland, California and had two children.
+As a child, Stein lived at 1423 Walnut Street in Berkeley and attended public schools including Berkeley High School, where he developed interests in sports and history.
+He attended the University of California, Berkeley and received a pharmacy degree in 1924 from the university's Affiliated College of Pharmacy.
+He married Mildred Slater on November 5, 1927, in Oakland, California, and they had two children, Robert Louis and Janet Ruth.